-This dance and cymbal vocabulary starts at an intermediate level and moves through advanced/professional levels.
+BDV: This dance and cymbal vocabulary starts at an intermediate level and moves through advanced/professional levels.
 For your enjoyment and success, we require a minimum of one year of consistent weekly lessons in Raqs Sharqi, and at least 6 months of experience with finger cymbals.
-In person lessons are great, but if there are none around you (or you want to supplement) then we highly suggest DaturaOnline, Raqs Online, or our Baksana Ensemble Patreon as a few places to get started!
-We look forward to guiding you on your Baksana Dance Vocabulary Journey!
+In person lessons are great, but if there are none around you (or you want to supplement/focus on specific things) then we highly suggest: DaturaOnline and Raqs Online for introductions to Raqs Sharqi style dance; and or our own Thinkific Courses and Baksana Ensemble Patreon for cymbal classes!
+Ready to jump in? send us an email (write.to.baksana@gmail.com) and we look forward to guiding you on your Baksana Dance Vocabulary Journey!

 Join our email list for BDVT Notifications